-Obje ctives Cintr ols 01 To provide adequate and sufficient bicycle parking facilities for the purposes of encouraging active C1 Bicycle parking provision for all developments must adhere to minimum bicycle parking rates in Table 4. transport.
+Obje ctives Cont rols 01 To provide adequate and sufficient bicycle parking facilities for the purposes of encouraging active C1 Bicycle parking provision for all developments must adhere to minimum bicycle parking rates in Table 4. transport.
 C2 Bicycle parking must comply with the provisions and intent of AS 2890.3 Bicycle Parking Facilities in terms of security, accessibility and design specifications.
-6 oy NDC.
-Note: To assist with the design and installation of bicycle parking and end-of-trip facilities applicants and consultants should refer to the Austroads publication AP-R527-16 Bicycle Parking Facilities: Guidelines for Design and Installation.
 02 To provide sufficient end-of-trip facilities for non-residential land uses.
 C3 One secure locker is provided for each bicycle parking space.
-C4 One shower and change cubicle is provided for between 5 and up to 10 bicycle parking spaces, two showers and change cubicles for 11-20 bicycle parking spaces and one

-Obj ectives Con trols additional shower and cubicle for each additional 10 bicycle parking spaces.
+C4 One shower and change cubicle is provided for between 5 and up to 10 bicycle parking spaces, two showers and change cubicles for 11-20 bicycle parking spaces and one additional shower and cubicle for each additional 10 bicycle parking spaces.
 03 To provide parking facilities for electric bicycles.
 C5 A charging point is provided for every five bicycle parking spaces.